 Vík & Reynisfjara Beach

-Vík í Mýrdal is situated on the South shore of Iceland.
+Vík í Mýrdal is situated on the south shore of Iceland.
 Vík was once a fishing village.
-Men would launch their mid sized fishing boats from the black sand beach, which was a very dangerous occupation given the huge surf here.
+Men would launch their midsize fishing boats from the black sand beach, which was a very dangerous occupation given the huge surf here.